Adminixtrator/READme/README.md

 ```shell
 run Test_GPT2.py
 ```
-See the [Colab Notebook](https://colab.research.google.com/drive/1LeOsYzxxMXDFiI3CXKgUktGZJ7Bvl2-7#scrollTo=oEQYAQ_8Rv3P) if you seem to have issues with testing.
+See the [Colab Notebook](https://colab.research.google.com/drive/1LeOsYzxxMXDFiI3CXKgUktGZJ7Bvl2-7#scrollTo=oEQYAQ_8Rv3P) if you seem to have issues with testing and working with SQuAD.

 **_Happy Developing!_**